orhanobut/simplelistview/README.md

 Initialize the listview
 <pre>
-listView.setHeaderView(R.layout.header);  //You can either set resource or view itself
+//You can either set resource or view itself listView.setHeaderView(R.layout.header);

-listView.setFooterView(R.layout.footer);  //You can either set resource or view itself
+//You can either set resource or view itself listView.setFooterView(R.layout.footer);

-listView.setDividerView(R.layout.divider);  //You can set only resource
+//You can set only resource
+listView.setDividerView(R.layout.divider);

-listView.setOnItemClickListener(new SimpleListView.OnItemClickListener() {
+//You can set special listener for the listview listView.setOnItemClickListener(new SimpleListView.OnItemClickListener() {
     @Override
     public void onItemClick(Object item, View view, int position) {
         //This special listener will return object for you
     }
 });

-listView.setAdapter(adapter); // At last set adapter
+// At last set adapter
+listView.setAdapter(adapter);

 //It will refresh the listview
 adapter.notifyDataSetChanged();